csaf-poc/csaf_distribution/docs/client-certificate-setup.md

 each which a single `if` that matches the `$ssl_client_i_dn` variable to CAs that you would want to allow for that location.

+If you want to allow the access to the web-interface of the provider for some TLS client certificates, the CA issuer of these certificates should be assigned to the `issuer` key in the `/user/lib/csaf/config.toml` file.

 Reload or restart nginx to apply the changes (e.g. `systemctl reload nginx` on Debian or Ubuntu.)